-The Professional Conduct Committee (PCC) is a statutory committee established by The College of Medical Radiation and Imaging Professionals of Saskatchewan and is responsible for reviewing, investigating, and reporting on complaints or concerns received by the CMRIPS regarding the conduct or competence of members.
+The Professional Conduct Committee (PCC) is a statutory committee established by The Medical Radiation and Imaging Professionals Act and is responsible for reviewing, investigating, and reporting on complaints or concerns received by the CMRIPS regarding the conduct, competence or fitness to practice of members.
 The CMRIPS takes all complaints seriously and manages each through an objective and confidential process to ensure fairness to all involved.

-Once its investigation is completed, the PCC must make a written report to the Discipline Committee recommending either that a hearing be held or that no further action be taken because the matter has been resolved with the consent of the complainant and the member (through an Alternative Dispute Resolution Agreement) or has been dismissed because the facts do not support a formal complaint.
+Once its investigation is completed, the PCC must make a written report to the Discipline Committee recommending either that a hearing be held or that no further action be taken because the matter has been resolved with the consent of the complainant and the member (through a Complaint Resolution Agreement (CRA) or has been dismissed because the facts do not support a formal complaint.
 A report signed by a majority of the professional conduct committee is the decision of that committee.